 PRINCETON, NJ—Faced with a spring weekend and an urge to get out of town, Princeton may not immediately come to mind as a possible destination.
-What could a university town in New Jersey offer someone (possibly even a student looking to escape books and teachers) in the way of good food, relaxation, fresh air and culture?
+What could a university town in New Jersey offer someone (possibly even a student looking to escape books and teachers) in the way of good food, relaxation, fresh air, and culture?
 More than you might expect.
+Here’s our short guide of what to do in Princeton.

 Should all of this sound like a little too much adventure to fit into one day, easily-accessible lodging can be found at Nassau Inn on Palmer Square or The Peacock Inn bed and breakfast, located on Bayard Lane.
 Stay for a few hours or stay a while longer than that.
 However long your visit, enjoy Princeton—it does Jersey proud.